 18. Go On an Off-Road Cave Safari

-Discover another side to Fiji you probably never knew existed on the Off-Road Cave Safari tour (more info on Viator or Tripadvisor)!
+Discover another side to Fiji you probably never knew existed on the Off-Road Cave Safari tour!
 Journey into the rugged heartland of Viti Levu, stopping by a Fijian village for a kava ceremony.
 Then you’ll delve into the breathtaking Naihehe Cave with impressive limestone formations.

 Location: Sigatoka, Coral Coast, Viti Levu.
 See more locations in the 5 Best Off-Road Tours in Fiji.

 19. Catch Your Own Dinner in Handline Fishing or Spearfishing

 Fishing in Fiji is a hugely popular activity.
 While game fishing is highly popular – we’ll get more onto that later – you can also catch dinner using real islander fishing methods!
 For instance, in the Yasawa Islands, join the crew of the Mantaray Island Resort for handline fishing or Naqalia Lodge for spearfishing.